stitenko/thingsboard.github.io/_includes/docs/user-guide/report-service.md

 > The number of generated reports can be limited per tenant via [tenant profile](/docs/{{docsPrefix}}user-guide/tenant-profiles/){:target="_blank"} configuration.

 {% include images-gallery.html imageCollection="reports" %}

-## Import report template

-If you already have a template, you can easily import it from a `.json` file using the "Import report template" option.